 Programming Mistakes to Avoid

 For HTML, the primary error web developers often make is not adding attributes to specific tags.
-One example is not adding the alt attribute to the img tag.
+One example is not counting the alt attribute to the img tag.
 Without this tag, people with screen readers may not know what the image looks like.
 This can be fixed by always adding the alt attribute to your img.
 Another issue most encounter with HTML is not using semantics in their programming.
 Semantics are important ways to style your code.
-These are very basic and original, and avoid cutting corners.
+These are very basic and original and avoid cutting corners.
 These can include using measurements for your text size rather than pixels.
 This issue can be fixed by always remembering to use semantics instead of cutting corners.
 Most HTML programmers often encounter one more issue using inline styling in their code.
-Most experienced programmers know that using a CSS stylesheet is better to style your HTML than using inline styling, which can give issues to your HTML document.
+Most experienced programmers know that using a CSS stylesheet is better for styling your HTML than using inline styling, which can give issues to your HTML document.
 Using a stylesheet is also semantic HTML, which applies to the 2nd issue.
-A way to combat this is by continually creating a separate styling sheet in CSS every time you make a primary HTML document.
-Although these issues only occur in HTML and Python, one more programming language that problems can occur in is CSS which corresponds with HTML issues.
-An example of an issue most developers make in CSS is using color names rather than hexadecimal.
-Different browsers have different versions of their colors, so when you use a color such as red rather than its hexadecimal counterpart, your website's red would look different in each browser it opened in.
+A way to combat this is by creating a separate styling sheet in CSS every time you make a primary HTML document.
+Although these issues only occur in HTML and Python, one more programming language that problems can occur is CSS which corresponds with HTML issues.
+An example of a subject most developers make in CSS is using color names rather than hexadecimal.
+Different browsers have different versions of their colors, so when you use a color such as red rather than its hexadecimal counterpart, your website's red would look different in each browser it opens.
 To avoid this issue, developers should start using hexadecimal and build a habit of using hexadecimal rather than using the actual color in their code.

 Good Practice Habits